StarMapLoader/StarMap/StarMap.API/README.md

 -   If both fields are not filled in, the list will contain the entry assembly of the dependency.
 -   If only 1 of the lists is filled in, it will use this list to provide the assemblies.
--   If both lists are defined, the intersect of the two will be used.
+-   If both lists are defined, the intersection of the two will be used.

 ## Mod loading strategy